chevah/geck/content/python.rst

 * Tests suites (test class) will be prefixed with ``Test``.

-* Test's docstring should state what is the expected behavior based on test's input.
+* A test's docstring should state what is the expected behavior based on the test's input.

 .. sourcecode:: python